-For questions about any other commercial electrical service, or for a free estimate, call or contact FATHER & Son Electric Service Co., Inc. We’ll be happy to help!
+For questions about any other commercial electrical service, or for a free estimate, call or contact Father and Son Electric Service Co., Inc. We’ll be happy to help!

-Father & Son Electric Services Tips & Recommendations
+Father and Son Electric Services Tips & Recommendations

-Many people think that they can handle electrical repairs on their own.
-And while there are many small projects that the average homeowner may be able handle, all commercial electric work and many of the more complex residential electrical repairs, installations and upgrades should only be handled by an experienced, licensed electrician for a number of reasons.
-Having a licensed, bonded and highly recommended Charlotte electrician can not only make the installation, repair or upgrade project safer, but will make it go smoother and reduce stress as well.
+Many people think that they can take on electrical repairs on their own, although there are some small projects that the average homeowner can handle, many of the more complex residential electrical repairs, installations, and upgrades should only be handled by an experienced, licensed electrician.
+Having a licensed, bonded, and highly recommended Fort Mill or Charlotte electrician will make the installation, repair, or upgrade project safer as well as make it a smoother and less stressful process.

-If you have never hired an electrical contractor in Charlotte or Fort Mill before, there are some easy tips and steps to follow to make sure that you find the perfect person for the job.
-FATHER & Son Electric Service Services Co. will not only be the company to ensure that all of the necessary steps are taken, but will surpass your expectations as well.
+If you have never hired an electrical contractor in Charlotte or Fort Mill before, here are some easy tips and steps to follow to ensure finding the right person for the job.
+However, we are confident that Father and Son Electric Service Co. will not only be a company that ensures that all of the necessary steps are taken, but the company to surpass your expectations as well.

 Get Recommendations From Local Businesses and Respected Friends

 Before you even start calling the electrical companies themselves, get some recommendations.
 You can talk to businesses that have just had work done and ask about the electricians that worked with them on their project.
 Speak to neighbors and friends in the local area as well.
 This is especially important if you need residential electrical work.
-Some electricians are excellent in a business setting but are not as recommended in a personal home context.
-Father and Son Electric Services Co. have earned a reputation in the Charlotte and Fort Mill areas for excellent service in both categories.
+Some electricians are excellent in a business setting but are not as recommended in a personal home.

 Get Estimates From the Electrical Companies Themselves

 These are the main steps to hiring an electrical contractor in Charlotte or other locations, however, there are additional steps and questions that differ from commercial electric to residential electric.
-Some Charlotte electricians are better at one than the other while some, like FATHER & Son Electric Service Co. excel at both.
+Some Charlotte electricians are better at one than the other while some, like Father and Son Electric Service Co., excel at both.

 Hiring a Commercial Electrician